meganemichel/nf-tower-docs/content/docs/api/workflow.md

 ------------------------------------------------------------------------------------------------

 ## Describe workflow
-Describe the workflow entity for a given ID.
+Describe the workflow entity for a given id.

 {{% tip %}}
 **GET** /api/workflow/{workflowId}